nanvenomous/optic/readme.md

 A generic web extension to [net/http](https://pkg.go.dev/net/http)

-Optic focuses on simplifying the data exchange portion of your service, primarily for cases from a go service to a go client (WASM app, cli, ...)
+Optic focuses on simplifying the i/o data exchange portion of your service, by abstracting the web portion

+It is especially useful when making requests to a go service from a go client (WASM app, cli, tui ...)

 ## Quick example